Davichavix/Food-Pickup/README.md

 - When user places their order an SMS is sent to the restaurant with the user's name, order #, and items
 - User is sent an SMS when their order is complete and ready for pickup

+### Order History
+- Orders are stored in table and displayed to user and marked as open, complete, cancelled
+- Restaurant is able to select from list of open orders and select pickup time

 ## Project Structure